What is the main source of law authorising this entity form?

 The company must also file a Notice of Change in Particulars of Company Secretary and Director (Form ND2B) with the Companies Registry if there is any change in the particulars of a director or a company secretary within 15 days after the change in the particulars and update the relevant register.

-Such filings are available for inspection through the Integrated Companies Registry Information System (ICRIS).
-The latest policy from the Government of Hong Kong is that searchers must provide their personal information (including name and identification information), state their purpose, and pay the prescribed fees before conducting searches on ICRIS.
+Such filings are available for inspection at the e-Services Portal of the Companies Registry.
+The latest policy from the Government of Hong Kong is that searchers must provide their personal information (including name and identification information), state their purpose, and pay the prescribed fees for search products ordered at the e-Services Portal.

 Financial statements and reports